top of page

 Review of "Melancholic Muse" by May Garner

 I don't think I've ever encountered a poetry collection that was as perfectly titled as Melancholic Muse is.
 From the get-go, May Garner's poetry wraps its ink-stained talons around your heart and doesn't let up.
 Even after you finish the final piece, those claws are still digging in deeper.
-I am a huge fan of Garner's writing, and after the experience that was her first collection ( Withered Rising ), I couldn't wait to get my hands on this one.
+I am a huge fan of Garner's writing, and after the experience that was her first collection (Withered Rising), I couldn't wait to get my hands on this one.
 It didn't disappoint!
-She do
+She doesn

 Review of "Bury Your Devoured" by Kayden Agnus